Tobias-Hofer/Tobias-Hofer/README.md

-- 👋 Hi, I’m my name is Tobias Hofer and I'm currently studying computer science at the university of vienna!
+- 👋 Hi, my name is Tobias Hofer and I'm currently studying computer science at the university of vienna!
 - 👀 I’m interested in coding, computer as well as learning new things in the technical environment.
 - 📫 You can reach me easily by E-Mail (I usually check my mails daily).